douglasgreen/outlines/language/esperanto/wordlist.en.md

-renovigi - to renovate, to renew renverso - overthrow, reversal reponejo - repository, depot repo - (skip, not an Esperanto word) repozitorio - repository reprezentado - representation reprezenti - to represent reprzentantĉambro - (skip, not an Esperanto word) resaniĝo - recovery (from illness) reseti - to reset reskribi - to rewrite
+renovigi - to renovate, to renew renverso - overthrow, reversal reponejo - repository, depot repozitorio - repository reprezentado - representation reprezenti - to represent resaniĝo - recovery (from illness) reseti - to reset reskribi - to rewrite